 You may reserve the date and time for your wedding by returning the appropriate form (listed at top of page) and fee at least 4 months prior to the date of the wedding.
 Keep in mind, this fee does not include fees for musicians or vocalists.
 These fees are contracted directly with the vendors.

 Should a couple also wish to express appreciation to the priest or deacon for his services, a personal gift may be given to him at the time of the ceremony.

 Available Locations and Times

 Located in Park City's entry corridor in the meadow on Highway 224 and White Pine Canyon Road, weddings may be celebrated at St. Mary's Church on Saturdays at 10:00 AM and 2:00 PM.
+No exceptions.

 Depending on availability and clergy schedules, weddings may also take place in either church on weekdays (other than holy days), but are not permitted on Sundays.

 Church law discourages wedding ceremonies during the season of Lent.
 When Lenten ceremonies are necessary the rites are to be simple and unadorned.

 The date and time for the rehearsal must also be scheduled.
 Rehearsals usually occur the evening before the wedding.
 One hour will be allocated for the rehearsal, and no more than 2 1⁄2 hours for the actual wedding including the ceremony, receiving line and photography.
 Since other events are scheduled at our churches please observe these time limits carefully.